 What Kind Of Liquid Should I Use In My Smoothie?

 This is really up to you!
-If I have almond milk on hand I will usually use that but if not I just use water and turns out great!
+If I have almond milk on hand I will usually use that but if not I just use water and it works great!
 You can use any other milk product (non-dairy or dairy) that you use regularly or you can jazz it up and use juice.
 I would just steer clear of juices for these healthy smoothie recipes that have tons of added sugar, but that is totally just a personal preference.

 Healthy Smoothie Recipes For Meal Prep